thk123/se4be-website/index.md

 **If your company has domain experts who are writing code, [get in touch](mailto:hi@tkiley.co.uk) today to increase both the reliability of the software you produce, as well as the speed at which you can develop it.**

-I have been writing code for ten years in a range of industries including science, technology, games and healthcare.
-In this time I have learnt _the importance of good software practises_ in writing correct code _quickly_, and _in collaboration with others_.

 Writing code is now an _essential part of all science and technology_ research and development - yet many of the scientists and domain experts have _never received training on software engineering_ best practices, and are instead expected to figure it out.
 The result of this is, at best, slow software development, and at worst incorrect research results.

-**I can deliver a 5 part course, consisting of 45min seminars (with lots of time for questions) at your office or through a video call (or a hybrid approach) on these software best practices.**
+I can deliver a course consisting of _5 seminars_, with lots of time for questions and an _on-going relationship_ after the course is finished to help you apply the techniques.

+The course can be done _in person_ at your office, on a _video call_ or a _hybrid_ approach.

-Through the techniques covered in these seminars, not only will the code produced be more reliable, but development will actually be easier and faster for the experts.
+Through the techniques covered in these seminars, your code will be _more reliable_ and development will be _faster_.

-The seminars themselves can be tailored to the specific needs of your company.
-I am also available following the seminars to have group or one-on-one meetings to discuss the specific software engineering challenges you face, and work with you to come up with a solution that works for everyone.

 > "Having Thomas come on site and give these seminars massively improved our productivity"
 >
 > *A Company*

 Get in touch today to discuss receiving this course.
-Email me [hi@tkiley.co.uk](mailto:hi@tkiley.co.uk) or ring me on 07948 284729.
+Email me [hi@tkiley.co.uk](mailto:hi@tkiley.co.uk) to arrange a call to discuss booking in this course.

+## The Course Leader

+I have been writing code for ten years in a range of industries including science, technology, games and healthcare.
+In this time I have learnt _the importance of good software practises_ in writing correct code quickly, and in collaboration with others.

+In my time as team lead I was able to see how good software practises _sped up delivery_ and increased quality.

+I am really motivated to help scientists and other domain experts learn from my experience of software engineering to allow them to fulfil their technologies potential.
+Please [get in touch](mailto:hi@tkiley.co.uk) to unlock your expertise.

 ## The Course

 The course is designed to cover the key areas of modern software engineering best practises.
-Each seminar will help developers to adopt industry standard approaches to developing software.
+Each seminar will help developers to adopt _industry standard approaches_ to developing software.
 These cover both technical topics such as writing automated tests, as well as procedural topics such as effective code review process.

-You may already be using some of these techniques, so the course is entirely customisable to exclude the parts you already do, or provide more details on what is mission critical to you.
+In addition to the off-the-shelf course, I am happy to tailor the course to _match your needs, exeperience and technologies_.

-**Get in touch today to craft a bespoke course for your business.**
+**[Get in touch](mailto:hi@tkiley.co.uk) today to craft a bespoke course for your business.**

 The full course consists of 5 seminars: